gammasim/containers/docker-gammasim-tools-dev/README.md

 ## Building

-Building expects that a tar ball of corsika/sim\_telarray (corsika7.7\_simtelarray.tar.gz) is available in the building directory.
+Building expects that a tar ball of corsika/sim\_telarray (named corsika7.7\_simtelarray.tar.gz) is available in the building directory.
 Download the tar package from the MPIK website (password applies) with

 ```